ser-ban/Oxys-Whitepaper/whitepaper.md

-# ICE DEX: Decentralized Exchange Interface for TON Blockchain
+# OXYS DEX: Decentralized Exchange Interface for TON Blockchain

 ## Abstract

-ICE DEX is a decentralized exchange interface built on the TON blockchain that integrates with Ston.fi's API and SDK for liquidity and trading functionality.
+Oxys is a decentralized exchange interface built on the TON blockchain that integrates with Ston.fi's API and SDK for liquidity and trading functionality.
 The platform provides a user-friendly interface for token swaps, liquidity provision, and pool management, leveraging established infrastructure while focusing on accessibility and ease of use.

 ## Table of Contents